Guake/guake-website/README.rst

   in your website, such as ``angular``, ``jquery``, ``bootstrap``,...
 - ``grunt`` is the build tool.
 Basically it is just a task manager, like Makefile or Ant.
 There is use set of plugins available to perform many operations.
 Grunt will compile your source files into testable website and will prepare the file for the release package.
+Its main competitor is ``gulp``, which is more easier to use, faster and mode "npm"-like.

 More information
 ----------------